Azure/reliable-web-app-pattern-dotnet/workshop/1 - Tooling and Deployment/README.md

 ### 2. Open Dev Container in Visual Studio Code

-If required, ensure Docker Desktop is started and enabled for your WSL terminal [more details](https://learn.microsoft.com/windows/wsl/tutorials/wsl-containers#install-docker-desktop).
+If required, ensure Docker Desktop is installed, configured to use WSL, and started [more details](https://learn.microsoft.com/windows/wsl/tutorials/wsl-containers#install-docker-desktop).
 Open the repository folder in Visual Studio Code.
 You can do this from the command prompt in WSL:

 ```shell
 code .
 ```

-> If you are not running WSL, open VS Code and Docker, as usual, to open in Container the preconfigured environment.
+> If you are not running WSL, ensure Docker Desktop is started, then open Visual Studio Code and start the Dev Container.

 Once Visual Studio Code is launched, you should see a popup allowing you to click on the button **Reopen in Container**.